shopware/shopware/adr/2023-05-10-experimental-features.md

 ## Decision

 To ship features earlier, we add the concept of "experimental" features, thus giving early access to meaningful increments of features that are still in active development.
-That means in particular that there is no backward compatibility promise for experimental features, thus we can change the implementation as is needed, without having to worry about breaking changes.
+That means in particular that there is no backwards compatibility promise for experimental features, thus we can change the implementation as is needed, without having to worry about breaking changes.
 We mark the code for those features with a new `experimental` annotation, to make it clear on code level that the API is **not yet** stable.
 For code where already expect that it should never become part of the public API we will use the `@internal` annotation directly, to make sure that even if the feature is stable we will continue to tread those parts of the code as internal and not keep backwards compatible.
 Everything that is marked with `@experimental` is designed to be part of the public API, when the feature is stable.